 - How to apply

-The Diploma of Screen Acting (10065NAT) is a two-year, full-time, government-accredited program that offers students extensive creative and technical acting classes.
-The diploma teaches students the most progressive acting theories and in-depth industry training today.
+The Advanced Diploma of Screen Acting (10869NAT) is a two-year, full-time, government-accredited program that offers students extensive creative and technical acting classes.
+The Advanced Diploma teaches students the most progressive acting theories and in-depth industry training today.
 Students are taught to refine their understanding of their performance on screen and crucially to meet the demands of the industry off screen in order to pursue a successful acting career.

 Why Study With Screenwise?